ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 This is not a really great way to implement the sticky tabs but this will work and you will avoid  the calls to `requestLayout()`

-You will need to copy paste the tabs view in the header's xml and in
+You will need to copy paste the tabs view in the header's xml and in the main view's xml

 ```java
 mListView.setOnScrollListener(new AbsListView.OnScrollListener() {